Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 Whatever the reason, you still need lessor’s risk insurance.

 You’re the only one responsible for your property.
-You want to protect it from damage or liability.
+You want to help protect it from damage or liability.
 Many commercial property owners make this mistake.
 They don’t insure their vacant properties sufficiently.
 They have policies with big exclusions and fail to cover vacant properties for long periods or even from the start.

 This can cause problems for you.
 You may lose your property or your money.
 You may face legal issues or miss out on opportunities.